Skip to main content

 });

-On Mobile integrations, after the buyer completes the payment flow, send a GET request to the default_completion_url provided in the session response with the sessionId and the redirectResult as query parameters to finalize the transaction.
-Related docs The call return a 204 No Content response.
-After receiving the 204 response, you can poll the transaction or rely on webhooks to detect the final status.
+Recommended On mobile integrations, after the buyer completes the payment flow, the Adyen SDK provides the developer with an onFinished call, which includes a statusCode.
+The system automatically syncs the status through webhooks, but to complete the transaction it is also recommended sending a GET request to the default_completion_url provided in the session response with the sessionId and the sessionResult as query parameters to finalize the transaction.
+This also moves the transaction to a completed status without waiting for the webhook to be sent.
+The call returns a 204 No Content response.
+After receiving this response, you can also optionally fetch the transaction to confirm final status.

 var urlComponents = URLComponents(string: defaultCompletionUrl)!